bradwright/Realtime-presentation/presentation-notes.rst

 - Real time web programming, for the purposes of this talk, is in-browser real-time communication
 - It requires Javascript, and sometimes Flash, to create this connection
 - It usually requires a special server stack
+- If you're already familiar with writing callbacks for Ajax applications, you know most of the programming techniques required, with a few caveats that will be explained
 - This talk is mostly about the ridiculous things you need to make browsers do, with the benefits and caveats of each, and how to implement and scale the server side

 Real world web examples